johnpuddephatt/leeds-textile-trail/src/stories/fashion_students.md

 location: '{"type":"Point","coordinates":[-1.5487186,53.7887025]}'
 location_name: Leeds Arts University and other HE institutions
 ---
+### Come to Leeds to learn about fashion and textiles!

+The city has 17 higher education courses in the subject across four of its Universities and Colleges - University of Leeds, Leeds Arts University, Leeds Beckett University and Leeds City College - University Centre.
+And later this year the University of Leeds launches it's first sustainable fashion degree!
+Here's a taste of just some of the amazing students/designers educated in Leeds.

 ### Joanne Boulter

 **BA (Hons) Fashion Design, University of Leeds (current student)**